jbakse/compform_site/content/parameters/index.md

 ### Method-oriented vs Goal-oriented

 These next two examples both have a function named `stipleRect()` that fills a rectangular region with randomly placed dots.
 The first four parameters of each implementation are the same: `left` `top` `width` and `height`.
 The fifth parameter is different.
 In the method-oriented example, the fifth parameter controls how many dots to draw directly.
-In the goal-oriented example, the fifth parameter controls how densley the dots should be placed, and the function internally calculates how many dots it needs to draw to achieve that goal.
+In the goal-oriented example, the fifth parameter controls how densely the dots should be placed, and the function internally calculates how many dots it needs to draw to achieve that goal.

 #### Stipple Rect (Method-oriented)